Surface Roughness

 Texture

 Other texture properties: The ACF, the auto-correlation function, measures how similar the texture is at a given distance from the original location.
 If the ACF rapidly becomes zero along a given direction, the surface becomes “uncorrelated” with the starting measurement location.
 The Sal (also called ACL or ß) is the Auto-correlation length, a measure of the distance over the surface such that the new location will have a minimal correlation with the original location.
 For anisotropic surface texture, the direction along the surface of the ACL is the one that has the lowest ACL value.
 The STR, which ranges from 0-1 for anisotropic to isotropic, is a measure of spatial isotropy.
-Spacial isotropy STR~1 is an excellent feature, except in certain directional tools.
+Spacial isotropy STR~1 is an excellent feature, except in specific directional tools.
 The word “lay” is also used in the metal machining literature to indicate surface anisotropy, but this is best to have a repeatable hierarchical scale across many length scales.
 Contact MHI for more information on Shannon and other proofs and how we can recommend technology companies that can do measurements for you.

 ————————————–